Kunabharadwaj/VueTodo/README.md

 ## Features ✨

-- Add new tasks: Users can add new tasks by entering a title and optional due date.
+- Add new tasks: Users can add tasks by entering a title and optional due date.
 - Update tasks: Users can update the title and due date of existing tasks.
+- Duplicate tasks: Users can duplicate the tasks.
+- Set Due Date: Users can set due dates for each task.
 - Delete tasks: Users can delete tasks from the list.
-- Mark tasks as completed: Users can mark tasks as completed, which will visually indicate their status.
+- Mark tasks as completed: Users can mark tasks as completed, visually indicating their status.

 ## Technologies and Tools Used 🛠️